akando42/next-map/public/content/posts/01-25/index.md

 -  The Western doctors using Chiangmai Thuong Mai Thai XO Hookers and Gang Members as Disease Carriers like Le Hong Phong, Pham Hong Thai ==> Similar tactics to  the Aztec Bio-War in South America .

 - Vietnamese refugees after the collapse of Saigon in 1975 migrated to Thailand.

 - Vietnamese prisoners transported to Thailand after the collapse of Hanoi in 1990 from wild spread diseases via Le Hong Phong and Pham Hong Thai from Thailand and HongKong (TEA mercenaries controlled by Western powers).

-### The GeoGen Area major Gene Groups with their Common and Different features.
-- The North West Chiangmai Lighter Skin with more Tibetan East Asian mix from Southern China and Vietnam.
-- The North East Mekong native Khmer gene group with less refined facial features but lighter skin color.
-- The Southern Phukhet Bangkok Pattaya Darker Skin tone with more Indian Mix.
-- XO Hooker population from China and Western Human Farms in Australia, US and Europe with current Thai Prime Minister Paetongtarn Shinawatra a PS-SF-XO Pattaya.
-- Large Chinese marine merchant population.
-Currently there are 7-10 million Chinese marine merchants settled in Bangkok and Pattaya.

-### Genetics flow of the GeoGen Area via migrations and invasions.
 - The Chiangmai Air Route from Western Human Farms.
 ChiangMai Square == Chu Dien == Cho Duc == Dogs Breed in Switzerland to control the Locals.

-==> Thaksin 26 July 1949 is a Chiangmai Native German Dog “Bac Si” Dog.
+- Thaksin born 26 July 1949 is a Chiangmai Native German Dog “Bac Si” Dog.

-==> “Bac Si” nanobot chip everyhuman in Hanoi after COVID vaccine, remote control Military, Police, Gangs and Construction Workers and Hookers!
+- “Bac Si” nanobot chip everyhuman in Hanoi after COVID vaccine, remote control Military, Police, Gangs and Construction Workers and Hookers!

 - The Hue-Savannakhet allowed Gap invasions from Vietnam pre-colonial period as well as migrants from Southern China to Laos and North East Thailand from 1953-1956.